-Shopping—both the ways in which we go about it and the experiences we encounter in the process—has become more complex, competitive, and personal.
-And never has that been more true than in 2020.
+Shopping—both the ways in which we go about it and the experiences we encounter in the process—has become more convenient, competitive, and personal.
+And while the way we shop has shifted over recent years, it’s evident that consumer spending isn’t slowing down any time soon—especially not during the holiday season.

-With more people shopping online, ecommerce and brick-and-mortar retailers have to constantly bear in mind some basic retail principles:
+With more people shopping online, online merchants have to constantly bear in mind some basic retail principles:

 - Be available where your customers want to make their purchase